I had a baby 6 years ago

 We were not without hope and faith, but stricken all the same.

-The nurses would talk outside my door, during shift changes.
+The nurses would talk outside my door, during their shift changes.

 They would speak in hushed tones about